edhowland/viper/Bugs.md

-## The map, filter and reduce functions should work on stdin as well.
+## The map, filter and reduce functions should work on stdin as well. and also each

 Currently, they only work for a list of passed arguments.